grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ia.md

 ### IA-8 (4): Use of Defined Profiles

-Conform to the following profiles for identity management {{ insert: param, ia-08.04_odp }}.
+Conform to the following profiles for identity management identity management profiles are defined;.

 Organizations define profiles for identity management based on open identity management standards.
 To ensure that open identity management standards are viable, robust, reliable, sustainable, and interoperable as documented, the Federal Government assesses and scopes the standards and technology implementations against applicable laws, executive orders, directives, policies, regulations, standards, and guidelines.

-there is conformance with {{ insert: param, ia-08.04_odp }} for identity management.
+there is conformance with identity management profiles are defined; for identity management.

 Identification and authentication policy